sveinbjornt/hear/README.md

 for the operating system's venerable speech synthesis capabilities.
 As of 10.15 "Catalina", macOS also ships with highly capable speech recognition for a variety of languages.
-This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. `hear` supports speech recognition via both microphone audio input and audio files in a variety of formats.
+This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. `hear` supports speech recognition of both microphone audio and audio files in a variety of formats.

 ## Download